 major works in progress

-Crycog (working title): A puzzle game about two futures, and about developing correct theories through experimentation.
+Crycog (working title): A puzzle game about drawing glyphs and developing correct theories through experimentation.
 A story about two futures.

 A cultural project